zzjjyyy/QuerySplit/README.md

 * To use the default PostgrteSQL, you can enter the command "switch to Postgres;".
 * Note that When you enter these commands, the database will return "ERROR: syntax error at or near "switch" at character 1", this is OK.
 Because PostgreSQL parser cannot identify these code correctly, however, the parameters are actually changed by our embedded code.
 * The command "explain" is not supported yet in query split.
-* For DSB, as there are join predicates between fact tables and cannot be removed, we have to modify such pedicates.
-The key point is each join predicate must contain at most one fact table.

 # Non-SPJ Support
-* The author fail to update the Non-SPJ extension immediately due to the vacation.
-But we will update the Non-SPJ extension version soon, as a new branch in the github, about the middle of February.
+* We try to make our Non-SPJ extension more stable and will upload it soon, as a new branch in the github, at the beginning of February.
 * However, Non-SPJ is not the focus of our paper, and its performance is close to the default Postgres.
-And our Non-SPJ extension is also not stable, for some Non-SPJ queries, an error could occur.
-So we will remain the source code of SPJ support-only version.
-And when you choose the pure SPJ workloads for test, we recommand you use the SPJ version.
+When you choose the pure SPJ workloads for test, we recommand you use the SPJ version.

 # Potential Bugs